It’s important to consider healthy road trip food ideas whenever you set off in your car to a new destination.

 7. Bring lots of snacks when travelling with kids

 One of the best ways you can do this is to bring lots of snacks with you.
-Granola bars, buts, fruit chunks are useful to have around and will keep your kids full while you’re on the road.
+Granola bars, nuts, and fruit chunks are useful to have around and will keep your kids full while you’re on the road.

 This is important because the temptation will be to pull off and go somewhere like McDonald’s. while you can still eat out with children, if you have snacks pre-prepared, it means they will stay fuller for longer and get some healthy food too!